🌳Welcome To Maple Class Webpage 🌳

 In P.E so far, we have put our dancing shoes on and learnt a Bollywood style dance moves and created our own dance in groups.
 After this we have explored the different movements used when line dancing, we put all these together to create our own routine.

-We have also begun to learn the skills and rules need to play handball.
+We have learnt the skills and rules needed to play handball.

 R.E: